Perpetuity Calculator: Multiply Your present value for Money

 What is a Perpetuity?

-Perpetuity is like getting a set amount of money regularly, over and over again, forever.
+Perpetuity is like getting a type of annuity that receives a set amount of money regularly, over and over again, forever.
 Imagine receiving a fixed payment every month or every year, and it never stops.
-That’s what we call a perpetuity.
+That's what we call a perpetuity.

 Now, there's a small catch.
 Even though you keep getting the same amount of money each time, the value of that money isn't the same.